About

 Our Founder

-Justin has testified before Congress, spoken at NATO and the United Nations’ Internet Governance Forum, and briefed White House officials, members of European Parliament, and many other policymakers around the world.
+Justin has testified before Congress; spoken at the White House, the United Nations, and NATO; and briefed White House officials, members of European Parliament, and many other policymakers around the world.
 He has published widely and appeared on national and international television and radio.
 He earned his M.A. in Security Studies from Georgetown University and his B.S. in Computer Science and his B.A. in Political Science from Duke University.